nerds-and-company/blink/README.md

 # Blink

-Blink is a fast bulk data insertion library for Ecto and PostgreSQL.
+Fast bulk data insertion for Ecto and PostgreSQL.

-It provides a callback-based pattern for seeding databases with dependent tables and shared context.
-Designed for scenarios where you need to insert test data, seed development databases, or populate staging environments quickly.

 ## Installation